 Ok, here’s the tricky part – the transition.
 Many people will have a hard time during this phase of the muscle-up progression at first.
 It takes a lot of control but mastering this piece will bring everything together.
 After your dip, you will keep your thumbs tucked nice and close to your chest.
 Start to slowly let your body slide back and out of that dip position.
 As you do so the big fight will be keeping the rings close to your chest and your elbows in a tight bent position.

-Step 4: Negative Pull-Up
+Negative Ring Pull-Up

 At this point you will be in a chest-to-ring hanging position.
 Try to hold this for a minimum for 2-3 seconds before slowly lowering yourself away from the rings.
-Just like that eccentric dip that we performed earlier in the muscle-up progression, it should take you 3-5 seconds to lower yourself to a full hanging position.
+Just like that eccentric dip that you performed earlier in the muscle-up progression, it should take you 3-5 seconds to lower yourself to a full hanging position.